Artificial Intelligence is everywhere, reshaping how we live and work.

 3. Adaptability: Thriving in a Rapidly Changing World of AI

-Unlike AI, which operates within pre-set programmed rules, we as humans possess the remarkable ability to adapt in solving problems, articulating, improvising, and responding in real time.
+The workplace is changing faster than ever, with new tools introduced every day.
+Unlike AI, which operates within pre-set programmed rules, humans possess the remarkable ability to improvise, solve problems creatively, and respond in real time.

 Recall how quickly we adjusted to remote work overnight when the world changed due to the pandemic—an example of adaptability in the workplace at its best.